BoothGroup/Vayesta/docs/source/install.rst

 Testing Vayesta
 ====================

-After installation, Vayesta_ can be tested by typping the following command:
+After installation, Vayesta_ can be tested by typing the following command:

 .. code-block:: console